Universiteit Leiden

 He was trained in Political Science at Brandeis University (BA) and Cornell University (MA, PhD).
 Before coming to Leiden, he held research and teaching positions at the European University Institute, Harvard University, Stanford University, University College Dublin, the University of Illinois at Chicago, the University of Pittsburgh, and Williams College.

-He has also worked on international human rights and criminal justice issues at the European Commission’s Directorate General for External Relations (precursor to the European External Action Service).
+He has also worked in Brussels on international human rights and criminal justice issues at the European Commission’s Directorate General for External Relations (precursor to the European External Action Service).

 Research

-In the past, he published The Helsinki Effect: International Norms, Human Rights and the Demise of Communism (Princeton), Making EU Foreign Policy: National Preferences, European Norms and Common Policies (Palgrave), Negotiation Theory and the EU: The State of the Art (Routledge), World Security (St. Martin’s), and Peace and World Order Studies (Westview), plus book chapters and journal articles.
+He has also published The Helsinki Effect: International Norms, Human Rights and the Demise of Communism (Princeton), Making EU Foreign Policy: National Preferences, European Norms and Common Policies (Palgrave), Negotiation Theory and the EU: The State of the Art (Routledge), World Security (St. Martin’s), and Peace and World Order Studies (Westview), plus journal articles and book chapters.

 Teaching

-He teaches courses on theories of international relations, international cooperation and institutions, and the transnational politics of human rights, and supervises research students in these and related fields.
+He teaches courses on theories of international relations and the dynamics of international organisation, and supervises research students in these and related fields.

 PhD supervision